tableau/server-client-python/docs/filter-sort.md

 ### Direction criteria - Django style

-The field name cane be input as normal for ascending or prefixed with `-` for descending.
+The field name can be input as normal for ascending or prefixed with `-` for descending.

 ### Sorting example - Django style